cdown/clipmenu/README.md

    basename is something other than `dmenu`, `fzf`, or `rofi`,

-then clipmenu assumes `CM_LAUNCHER` is dmenu-compatible; that is, clipmenu will invoke the launcher with dmenu-appropriate arguments.
+then clipmenu assumes `CM_LAUNCHER` is dmenu-compatible; that is, clipmenu will invoke the launcher with dmenu-appropriate arguments -- **unless** clipmenu detects that it is running under [rofi's script mode][], in which case it will follow the script mode protocol.

 ## Using a custom launcher